gauravbkhairnar/Tsunami-Inundation-Modeling-and-Mapping/index.md

 <p>
 Tsunamis are among the most destructive coastal hazards, capable of causing large-scale inundation and infrastructure damage within minutes.
 Accurate modelling and mapping of tsunami inundation are essential for risk assessment, evacuation planning, and disaster preparedness.

-This training program focuses on the complete workflow — from terrain preparation to evacuation route mapping — using GIS tools and numerical modelling.
+This training program focuses on the complete workflow from terrain preparation to evacuation route mapping using GIS tools and numerical modelling.
 </p></h2>

 <h3 style="text-align:center;">
-Important Note
+Important Note: <br>
 The tsunami numerical modeling component is not documented in this study.</h3>

 <div style="display:flex; gap:20px; justify-content:center; flex-wrap:nowrap;">